 All the gear mentioned below can be checked out from the IT service desk on the first floor of the library building.
 Bolded items are the easiest and simplest items to create a video with (items vetted by Ben W. '16).

-Canon Vixia - Point and shoot handheld.
+Canon Vixia: Point and shoot handheld.
 Easy to use, easy to upload.
 Will shoot in 1080p and give you mediocre audio straight from the camera's microphone.
-It's benefit over the cell phone is that it's a designated camera, easy file transfer, and it has an attachment for a tripod mount on the bottom.
+Its benefit over the smartphone is that it's a designated camera, it allows for easy file transfer, and it has an attachment for a tripod mount on the bottom.
 This is a good option if you're not trying to be fancy.

-Cell Phone - Any easy option for anyone with a smartphone.
-Phones have slo-mo, high res video, and pretty good audio straight out of the box.
+Cell Phone: Any easy option for anyone with a smartphone.
+A phone has slo-mo, high res video, and pretty good audio straight out of the box.
 This makes it easy to use.
-On suggestion is that make sure your stabilize the shot somehow.
-Lighter cameras when hand held show more shake, find a phone tripod or use a table but having stable footage will make your video much more enjoyable.
+One suggestion is to make sure you stabilize the shot somehow: when handheld, lighter cameras show more shake.
+Whether you find a phone tripod or use a table, having stable footage will make your video much more enjoyable.

 You can't really go wrong here.
-If the tripod is steady and holds your camera then it will do the job.
+If the tripod is steady and holds your camera, it will do the job.

-The IT Desk has two brand choices available but both are very similar.
+The IT service desk has two brand choices available that are very similar.

 Neither of these will fit a smartphone.